-CSAs are responsible for reporting all allegations of Clery Act Crimes that are reported to them while they are acting in their role as a Barlow Center CSA to the Clery Act compliance coordinator.
-CSAs may also report Clery Act Crimes to MPD.
-CSAs are not responsible for reporting crimes they hear about indirectly or in a classroom setting.
+CSAs are responsible for reporting all allegations of Clery Act Crimes that are reported to them while they are acting in their role as a Salt Lake Center CSA to the Clery Act compliance coordinator.
+CSAs may also report Clery Act Crimes to the SLCPD or Church Security.
+CSAs are not responsible for reporting crimes they hear about indirectly or when acting outside their professional capacities.
 Likewise, faculty members who are CSAs due to responsibilities outside the classroom only act in the role of a CSA while fulfilling those responsibilities, such as acting as a faculty advisor to a club.